Isthmus of Panama: History

-Vasco Núñez de Balboa heard of the South Sea from natives while sailing along the Caribbean coast.
-On 25 September 1513 his expedition became the first Europeans to see the Pacific Ocean from the Americas.
+Vasco Núñez de Balboa, a Spanish conquistador, was the first European to reach the Pacific Ocean on 25 September, 1513, then called the "South Sea" as it was on the south side of the Isthmus.
+Balboa had heard of a second ocean on the other side of the Isthmus from natives while sailing along the Caribbean coast.
 In 1519 the town of Panamá was founded near a small indigenous settlement on the Pacific coast.
-After the Spanish colonization of Peru, it developed into an important port of trade and became an administrative centre.
 In 1671 the Welsh privateer Henry Morgan crossed the Isthmus of Panamá from the Caribbean side and destroyed the city.
 The town was relocated some kilometers to the west at a small peninsula.
 The ruins of the old town, Panamá Viejo, are preserved and were declared a UNESCO World Heritage Site in 1997.